What are button batteries?

 - flameless or tealight candles and other household decorations

-- watches, hearing aids and flashing holiday jewellery.
+- watches, torches and flashing holiday jewellery

 If your child puts a button battery into their nose, ear or eye, there’s a risk of the battery getting stuck and causing injuries.